AdobeDocs/analytics.en/help/export/analytics-data-feed/data-feed-overview.md

 * A working implementation that sends data to Adobe data collection servers.
 See [Validate and publish an implementation](/help/implement/launch/validate-publish-prod.md) in the Implementation guide.
 * Your account is an Analytics product admin, or your account belongs to a product profile with access to data feeds.
+* A bucket configured on Amazon S3, Google Cloud Platform, Azure RBAC, or Azure SAS.
-* (Legacy: Required only for legacy FTP and SFTP destination types) Have an FTP site and credentials handy.
-Data feeds can only be sent to a server destination.
-Your organization typically provides FTP credentials.
-Adobe can provide an FTP location with a modest amount of storage at your request.
-Contact Customer Care to request an FTP destination for data feeds.
+* (Legacy: Required only for legacy FTP and SFTP destination types) Have an FTP site and credentials handy (FTP credentials provided by your organization.)

 ## Recommended data feed resources